Edmonds College Logo

 Credits: 5.0

 Java Data Structures.
-Topics include data structures such as lists, stacks, queues and various binary trees, inheritance and interfaces, using standard collection classes and algorithms and Generics.
-Prerequisite(s): CS 142 or equivalent with a grade of 2.5 or higher or instructor permission.
+Focuses on the implementation and analysis of elementary data structures such as lists, stacks, queues, maps, sets, trees, and related algorithms.
+Prerequisite(s): Completion of CS 142 or equivalent with a grade of 2.5 or higher or instructor permission.

 Course Level Objectives